gaetanlhf/SaSHa/README.md

 ## About

-SaSHa (SSH Assistant) is a terminal-based SSH connection manager designed to simplify managing and connecting to multiple SSH servers.
+SaSHa is a terminal-based SSH connection manager designed to simplify managing and connecting to multiple SSH servers.
 It provides a beautiful and intuitive text user interface (TUI) that organizes servers in a hierarchical structure with customizable colors and navigation.

 ## Features